 The NDIA has produced a comprehensive guide to assist applicants in gathering evidence to prove their disability available on the NDIS - Providing evidence of your disability webpage.

-A formal review can be sought of the access decision [s 99(1)(a)] – see Review of NDIA decisions.
+A formal review can be sought of the access decision [s 99(1)(a)].
+For more information, please refer to Review of NDIA decisions.

-A person who has had an access request denied is not prevented from making a further request at a later time as long as they still meet the general eligibility criteria.
+A person who has had an access request denied (or whose status as a participant is revoked) is not prevented from making a further request at a later time as long as they still meet the general eligibility criteria.
 However, if the decision to refuse an access request is under internal or external review, a second request cannot be made while the review is ongoing [s 19(2)].

 From 3 October 2024, the National Disability Insurance Scheme Act 2013 (Cth) defines NDIS supports.